edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:SubordinateLine_TradeSettlement.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01011854
-Comments: <br/>The information, at a line level, that enables the reconciliation of a financial transaction with the item(s) that the financial transaction is intended to settle, for example a commercial invoice.<br/>The information, at a subordinate line level, that enables the reconciliation of a financial transaction with the item(s) that the financial transaction is intended to settle, for example a commercial invoice.<br/>The information that enables the reconciliation of a payment with the item(s) that the payment is intended to settle, for example a commercial invoice.<br/>The information, at a header level, that enables the reconciliation of a financial transaction, with the item(s) that the financial transaction is intended to settle, such as a commercial invoice.<br/>
+rdfs:comment | The information, at a subordinate line level, that enables the reconciliation of a financial transaction with the item(s) that the financial transaction is intended to settle, for example a commercial invoice. edi3:cefactBusinessProcess | Buy-Ship-Pay

+@id | cefact:Line_TradeSettlement.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01011800
+rdfs:comment | The information, at a line level, that enables the reconciliation of a financial transaction with the item(s) that the financial transaction is intended to settle, for example a commercial invoice. edi3:cefactBusinessProcess | Buy-Ship-Pay

+@id | cefact:Header_TradeSettlement.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01011643
+rdfs:comment | The information, at a header level, that enables the reconciliation of a financial transaction, with the item(s) that the financial transaction is intended to settle, such as a commercial invoice. edi3:cefactBusinessProcess | Buy-Ship-Pay

+@id | cefact:Payment_TradeSettlement.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01003261
+rdfs:comment | The information that enables the reconciliation of a payment with the item(s) that the payment is intended to settle, for example a commercial invoice. edi3:cefactBusinessProcess | Customer to bank payment initiation

 Properties: